 1С Designer is used to develop applications.
 To the left, you see a tree of integrated 1C types, where each branch contains applied objects of the corresponding type.
 CLICK THE PICTURE TO ENLARGE IT

 Applications are developed in Designer.
-A preview of 1C: Enterprise Development Tools has been recently released, which enables development of 1C applications in the popular Eclipse environment.
+A preview of 1C: Enterprise Development Tools has been recently released, which enables the development of 1C applications in the popular Eclipse environment.
 No commercial development is yet possible in 1C:Enterprise Development Tools, but it's a good way to understand the technological trends of the company evolving.
-In particular, the new system supports collaborative development with the use of popular version management systems (Git, SVN and any other that are equipped with plug-ins for Eclipse); also, developers may create their own plug-ins for IDE Eclipse to expand capabilities of the development environment to work with 1С.
+In particular, the new system supports collaborative development with the use of popular version management systems (Git, SVN and any others that are equipped with plug-ins for Eclipse); also, developers may create their own plug-ins for IDE Eclipse to expand capabilities of the development environment to work with 1С.

 Enterprise Development Tools — designing of 1С application in IDE Eclipse.
 CLICK THE PICTURE TO ENLARGE IT

 This approach deliberately limits application developers by making them select a required object type from a reasonably limited range of integrated types in order to solve their tasks.
-Instead, the developer receives rich functionality implemented by the platform, and really fast development.
+Instead, the developer receives rich functionality implemented by the platform and really fast development.
 The advantages of this approach are obvious: developing accounting systems in 1C is quick and easy.
 Of course, there are disadvantages as well: if you need to implement anything the platform doesn't have integrated types for (working with SFTP, for instance), you'll have to either wait for a new version of the platform where this functionality will be implemented, or write your own implementation code with a "standard" language and call it from 1C via the add-in technology.

 Some facts about the 1C integrated programming language: